 Photo Credit: Wisconsin State Fair

-One of the most popular family-friendly events in the state, it runs from Aug.
-5-15 at State Fair Park in West Allis.
-For an affordable, picture-perfect day with those who matter most, State Fair has it all.
+One of the most popular family-friendly events in the state, it runs from August 4-14 at State Fair Park in West Allis.
+For an affordable, picture-perfect day with those who matter most, the State Fair has it all.

-This is your chance to experience unique culinary creations, oftentimes only available at the fair.
+This is your chance to experience unique foods, oftentimes only available at the fair.
 Stop over at the Original Cream Puff Pavilion for a sweet, fluffy, and iconic treat that will make your taste buds dance.
-Try a single, 3- or 6- pack of cream puffs -- a state fair staple that’s been sold at the event for almost 100 years!
-Fun fact: An average of 400,000 cream puffs are sold each year at the fair.
+Try a single, 3- or 6- pack of cream puffs — a state fair staple that’s been created on-site at the fair for almost 100 years!
+Fun fact: An average of 400,000 cream puffs are sold each year, and you can’t get them anywhere else.
 Gotta love #WisconsinDairy!

 The best complement to your mouth-watering fair food is the live music and entertainment that goes along with it.
 You can bring your family and friends to see music, jugglers, comedians, hypnotists and more across 30 stages among the fairgrounds.
 Best of all, the Wisconsin State Fair features national headliners each year at the Main Stage presented by Potawatomi Hotel & Casino.
-Headliners for the 2021 State Fair include Chris Young, Grammy- nominated Christian rock band Skillet, Billy Idol, and many more.
+Headliners for the 2022 State Fair include Toby Keith, Jeff Dunham and Charlie Berens.

 Rides and amusement area

 Remember that time you dared to go on all rides at SpinCity?!
 You sure will after exploring the fair’s (aptly named) amusement ride-and-game area.
-It features more than 50 rides and attractions, plus 8 new rides and 30 games to try your luck at while your family cheers you on!
-Don’t forget to see a view of the entire fair and surrounding cities by going on the Ferris Wheel or experience every kid’s dream by coasting down a 200-foot slide.
+It features nearly 50 thrilling rides and over 25 games to try your luck at while your family cheers you on.
+Don’t forget to see a view of the entire fair and surrounding cities by going on the Ferris Wheel or experience every kid’s dream by coasting down the 200-foot slide.

 Agriculture and exhibits

 But animals aren’t the only part of the agriculture you’ll learn about at the State Fair.
 Have you ever wanted to bask in a field of flowers?
-That is what it feels like when stopping by Horticulture, Craft & Culinary Pavilion and strolling through sculptured bonsais, orchids, dahlias, gladiolus, and colorful cut flowers, too.
+That's what it feels like when stopping by Horticulture, Craft & Culinary Pavilion and strolling through beautifully arranged bonsais, orchids, dahlias, gladiolus, and colorful cut flowers, too.